raykendo/ESRI_REST_Diagnostics/RestSearch/README.md

 ### Installation

 Installation on the browser is as simple as adding a bookmark.
 From the [ESRI Rest Diagnostics](http://raykendo.github.io/ESRI_REST_Diagnostics/) page...

 - Chrome: drag the anchor link to your browser toolbar.
 - Firefox: right-click on the link and select "Bookmark this link".
 - IE: right-click on the link and select "Add to Favorites".
 - Safari: untested.
-- Opera: untested.
+- Opera: drag the anchor link to your browser toolbar.

 ### Basic Use